On the lower bounds for real double Hurwitz numbers: Introduction

 \end{thm}

 For the enumerative problem concerning real rational algebraic curves in real algebraic surfaces, Itenberg, Kharlamov and Shustin \cite{iks2004,iks2007} showed that Welschinger invariants are logarithmically equivalent to the Gromov-Witten invariants.
 Shustin \cite{shustin2015} proved the logarithmic equivalence of higher genus Welschinger invariants and Gromov-Witten invariants.
-To give a good comparison with other results about the asymptotic growth of real Hurwitz numbers, we recall the main asymptotic statements from \cite{iz-2018,er-2019,rau2019}.
-Let $S_{pol}(\lambda_1,\ldots,\lambda_k)$ and $S_{rat}(\lambda_1,\ldots,\lambda_k)$ denote the signed counts of real polynomials and real simple rational functions defined in \cite{iz-2018} and \cite{er-2019}, respectively. \begin{thm}[{\cite[Theorem $5$]{iz-2018}}] Suppose that each partition $\lambda_i$ satisfies the conditions: \begin{enumerate} \item[$(a)$] At most one odd number appears an odd number of times in $\lambda_i$. \item[$(b)$] At most one even number appears an odd number of times in $\lambda_i$. \end{enumerate} Then
+In the following, we recall the main asymptotic statements about real Hurwitz numbers from \cite{er-2019,iz-2018,rau2019}.
+Denote by $S^{even}_{pol}(\lambda_1,\ldots,\lambda_k)$ (resp. $S^{odd}_{pol}(\lambda_1,\ldots,\lambda_k)$) the signed counts of real polynomials of even (resp. odd) degree with reduced ramification profiles $\lambda_1,\ldots,\lambda_k$ defined in \cite{iz-2018}. \begin{thm}[{\cite[Theorem $5$]{iz-2018}}] Assume that in each partition $\lambda_i$, $i\in\{1,\ldots,k\}$, every even number appears an even number of times and at most one odd number appears an odd number of times.
+Then we have